-The Associate in Science in Radiation Therapy degree immerses students in the field of cancer care.
-Radiation therapists treat cancer in patients by administering radiation treatments using machines called linear accelerators.
+Radiation therapists help one patient at a time fight cancer.
+They do this by administering radiation treatments using machines called linear accelerators.
 These machines direct high-energy x-rays at specific cancer cells in a patient’s body, shrinking or removing them.
-Radiation therapists work as part of an oncology team.

 The program is accredited by the Joint Review Committee on Education in Radiologic Technology ( JRCERT ).
 Graduates are eligible for examination by the American Registry of Radiologic Technologists ( ARRT ) to earn the designation of RT.
 Massachusetts radiation therapists are licensed by the Massachusetts state licensing board (Massgov).
 The Massachusetts Department of Public Health Radiation Control Program will only grant a license to individuals who have graduated from a JRCERT accredited program.

 The JRCERT may be contacted at:

 Candidates for certification as a radiation therapist must comply with the rules of ethics contained in the ARRT standards of ethics.
 One issue addressed by the rules of ethics is the conviction of a crime, including a felony, a gross misdemeanor, or a misdemeanor with the sole exception of speeding and parking violations.

 Individuals who have violated the rules of ethics may request a pre-application review of the violation in order to obtain a ruling of the impact on their eligibility for ARRT examination.
 Individuals are advised to submit this pre-application form before entry into a radiation therapy program.
 Applicants with a previous court record should make an appointment with the director of admissions and/or the chairperson of radiation therapy to review current information on ARRT requirements.